Always consult a medical doctor or patient care specialist before using metronidazole tablets.

-Do NOT use metronidazole if:
+Do NOT use metronidazole tablet if you:

-Use of metronidazole during pregnancy or breast feeding is only recommended if the benefits outweigh the risks.
+Use of metronidazole during pregnancy or breastfeeding is only recommended if the benefits outweigh the risks.
 Some patients should not use metronidazole during the first 3 months of pregnancy.

-Metronidazole is also found in breast milk so do not breast feed while taking the medicine.
+Metronidazole is also found in breast milk so do not breastfeed while taking the medicine.
 Consult your doctor or health care professional before taking metronidazole tablets.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Usual dose for adults is: 500-750mg orally 3 times a day for 7-10 days.
+- Usual dose for adults is: 500-750mg orally 3 times a day for 7-10 days;